LiamLlamazares/math_blog/_posts/2023-05-30-PDE-2-Hilbert.md

 **Proposition 8**.
 Let $X,Y$ be metric spaces then $\mathcal{K}(X,Y)$
 is a vector space.
-Furthermore, if $Y$ is completee then
+Furthermore, if $Y$ is complete then
 $\mathcal{K}(X,Y)$ is closed in $\mathcal{L}(X,Y)$.
 That is, if $K\U n$ are compact and $K\U n \to K \in \mathcal{L}(X,Y)$ then $K$ is compact.

 Proof.
-The first part again follows fromb the last equivalent characterization in Proposition [6](#equivalent).
+The first part again follows from the last equivalent characterization in Proposition [6](#equivalent).
 The second part relies on the fact that in complete spaces compact and [totally bounded](https://en.wikipedia.org/wiki/Totally\U bounded\U space#:~:text=not%20in%20general.-,In,-metric%20spaces%5B)